-If a student plans to transfer from Central Nine Career Center, the parent must notify both Central Nine Career Center's Student Services Coordinator and the <a href="https://home/sending.partner.com/sending.co
+If a student plans to transfer from Central Nine Career Center, the parent must notify both Central Nine Career Center's Student Services Coordinator and the - partner school's counselor.
+Central Nine Career Center's school records shall be transferred within five school days to the - partner school which will forward all school information to the new school corporation.